Dance makes special1 everyday movement; music makes special everyday sound. These arts are amplifications of the everyday

-Dancing with others in interactive improvisation is a non-verbal dialogue based in attunements, clashings, images, shapes, gestures, feelings, forces, timings, spacial patterns, themes, and more.
+Dancing with others in interactive improvisation is a non-verbal dialogue based in attunements, clashings, shapes, gestures, feelings, forces, timings, spacial patterns, themes, and more.
 This process engages the communicative qualities of sensory-feeling-imaginative correspondences inherent in our psycho-biological reality.
 That is, physical gesture has inherent emotional-psychological meaning.

 It is through this artistic process that we discover and learn about ourselves, relationships, and world—that is, art for life sake.